Stagmomantis wheelerii

-Stagmomantis californica/wheelerii, common name California mantis, is a species of praying mantis in the family Mantidae that is native to the western United States.
+Stagmomantis wheelerii, common name California mantis, is a species of praying mantis in the family Mantidae that is native to the western United States.
+It was formerly known as Stagmomantis californica, but this name is a junior synonym and is not valid.

 Description

-Adult members of this species range in size from 2 to 3 inches in body length.
+Adults of this species range in size from 2 to 3 inches in body length.
 There are green, yellow, and brown varieties, with subadults and adults tending to have dark transverse bands on the top of the abdomen.
-The wings of both sexes are mottled or suffused with dark brown or black and the hindwings are purplish.
-The inner forelegs are orangish, and there are some black spots near the mandibles.
-In most other physical respects they closely resemble other members of their mantid order, two of which are native to the state of California (the others are the slightly smaller Stagmomantis carolina and the larger and more common Stagmomantis limbata).
+The wings of both sexes are mottled or suffused with dark brown or black and the hindwings are reddish.
+In most other physical respects they closely resemble one other member in California, the larger and more common Stagmomantis limbata.
 The oothecae and hatchlings are different from those of S. limbata.
+Hatchings of S. wheelerii mimic ants and are entirely black, whereas the hatchlings from S. limbata range from beige to green.

 Habitat

 Within California, this common insect occurs throughout the warmer and drier regions of the southern part of the state below elevations of 10,000 feet.
 They prefer chaparral and desert environments with sufficient vegetation (the creosote bush is a favorite) in which they can climb, hide, and hunt.
-Their range extends from all of southern California north into the Central Valley and then eastward into Arizona, New Mexico, Colorado, and western Texas, as well as Mexico.
+Their range extends from all of Southern California and eastward into Arizona, Nevada, Colorado, and Baja California.
 In the late 1980s, they began showing up in southern Idaho, and appear to be migrating northward, adapting to the colder winters along the way.